EmotiBit/EmotiBit_Plugins/README_py.md

 This could allow a user to develop C++ code and run it on the EmotiBit's firmware, software, and through Python hitting three different metrics.

 ## How it works
 - We use pybind11 to create bindings for existing c++ code to a dynamic python library.
+These bings get added to a bindings_<srcFileName>.cpp.
 - These bindings essentially define the class/function prototypes, in the pybind11 format.
 An example of a binding would look like
 ```c++
 PYBIND11_MODULE(EmotiBitPacket, m) {